ISazhyna/capstone_data_engineering/README.md

 ### 4. Dashboard

-A pdf of the final dashboard can be found .
-As we can see there is no significant affect from temperature to the crime rates (even for the hottest days during long time of texas summer).
+A pdf of the final dashboard can be found https://github.com/ISazhyna/capstone_data_engineering/blob/main/DE_capstone.pdf.
+As we can see there is no significant affect from temperature to the crime rates (even for the hottest days during long time of Texas summer).